 Short Term, Reengineer election process to be more representative and more participative.

 · Redefine voting as civic obligation.

-o Require unique voter identification to ensure citizens only vote once.
+o Require unique voter identification (social security number) to ensure citizens only vote once.

 o Enact tax incentive (credit) to encourage voting participation.